 Mary Freeman is a research ecologist with the US Geological Survey’s Eastern Ecological Science Center (formerly the Patuxent Wildlife Research Center).
 Mary’s MS and PhD degrees are both from the University of Georgia, in Entomology and Forest Resources, earned near the end of the last ice age.
 She has been a federal scientist pretty much ever since, and an adjunct graduate faculty member at Auburn University (1992-1996) and the University of Georgia (1997-present).
 Mary’s particular passion is collaborating with academic, agency and NGO colleagues on conservation of rare fishes native to southeastern US streams.

-Charles van Rees, Assistant Research Scientist.
+Charles van Rees, Assistant Professor.
 Charles earned a Ph.D. in Ecology, Behavior, and Evolution at Tufts University as a member of the Reed Research Group and a doctoral fellow in the NSF IGERT program in Water Diplomacy.
 After his PhD he spent a year as a Fulbright Postdoctoral Scholar at Doñana Biological Station in Seville, Spain, before moving to a postdoctoral position at Flathead Lake Biological Station in Montana.
-He joined UGA in April, 2021, as a postdoc with the Network for Engineering with Nature, where he coordinates the Engineering for Biodiversity and ecosystems project.
-He became an Assistant Research Scientist in the fall of 2022.
+He joined UGA in April, 2021, first as a postdoc with the Network for Engineering with Nature, then as an Assistant Research Scientist, and most recently as an Assistant Professor.
 Here’s Charles’ webpage.

 Kyle McKay is a research civil engineer with the US Army Engineer Research and Development Center (ERDC) Environmental Laboratory.
 He received a B.S. in Environmental Engineering from Colorado State University, an M.S. in Civil Engineering from the University of Illinois, and a Ph.D. at the University of Georgia’s Odum School of Ecology.
 His research focuses on examining ecological effects of water resources infrastructure with applications related to stream and watershed restoration, fish passage improvement, environmental flow management, and sustainability policy.
 He is stationed in the USACE New York District to facilitate cooperative research between the ERDC, the District, and other local partners.